Steven Kwan Player Props: Guardians vs. Mariners

-The Cleveland Guardians and Steven Kwan, who went 0-for-4 last time out, battle Marco Gonzales and the Seattle Mariners at Progressive Field, Saturday at 6:10 PM ET.
+The Cleveland Guardians and Steven Kwan, who went 1-for-4 last time in action, battle George Kirby and the Seattle Mariners at Progressive Field, Sunday at 1:40 PM ET.

 Steven Kwan Game Info & Props vs. the Mariners